Our internal process principles are:

 What does the process look like?

 Summing up the whole thing.
 First, we agree on your rate.
 You then receive one task at a time and get the next once you have finished.
-If you find essentials gaps in the problem description, you update the status to ‘Request more data’, and you get assigned to another task.
+If you find essentials gaps in the problem description, you update the status to ‘documentation’, and you get assigned to another task.

 You are welcome to leave clear to-dos for yourself and the one who will provide the missing pieces to let you deliver on that task later.